achepakovich/1800_202510_DTC05/README.md

 - Currently, the app does not allow searching nearest groceries store by location of shopper
 - The deals are not populated to database by any APIs
 - The user interface (favourite and shoppinglist) can be further enhanced for user experience.
+- Search feature is not flexible.
+It requires specific input for a general category of grocery item to see all related deals (e.g. search 'bread' for all deals pertaining to bread items)

 ### Future Work

 - Input a map to pinpoint the shops on the map and number of available deals at each.
 - Add support for location-based deals detection using GPS.
 - Create a dark mode for better usability in low-light conditions.
+- Implement flexible search by incorporating Elasticsearch into our current seach feature.
+This would allow users to search and find deals using a much broader range of terms that might be found in the specific item name.
 - ...

 ---